WHAT YOU NEED TO KNOW ABOUT MPOX

 Symptoms can include fever, swollen lymph nodes, intense headache, muscle aches, and rash.
 Rashes can develop on your face, hands, feet, genitals, or elsewhere on your body.

-WHAT DO I DO IF I MIGHT HAVE MONKEYPOX?
+DO IF I MIGHT HAVE MPOX?

 Avoid skin-to-skin contact and kissing and avoid sharing bedding, towels, clothing, or sex toys with others.